 On one computer I can press several keys at once in Soundplant to create a 'chord', but on another computer I can't always do this.
 Wtf?

 • This is entirely dependent on the keyboard hardware.
-Unfortunately, there are some computer keyboards out there that simply don't support holding down many multiple keys at once (aside from 'modifier' keys - shift, ctrl, alt).
+Unfortunately, there are some computer keyboards out there that simply don't support holding down many multiple keys at once (aside from 'modifier' keys - Shift, Ctrl, Alt).
 On many cheap generic keyboards, you won't be able to trigger more than 4 or 5 keys simultaneously due to keyboard hardware limitations; other keyboards support this only partially and will allow some keys to be pressed down simultaneously and not allow others, or will generate "phantom" key presses in certain combinations, depending on the layout of its internal circuitry.
 At worst, some Windows laptops have a really annoying "feature" where the computer emits a system beep when many keys are pressed at the same time (usually this "beep on keyboard error" setting can be turned off in the BIOS or under Device Manager➔Non-Plug And Play Drivers).
 Intensive Soundplant use can be hampered by these kinds of keyboard quirks, which vary widely among different keyboards.
 This is because on cheaper keyboards, multiple keys share the same sensor, and each sensor can only report a single key hit at any given time.
-If you find that the behavior of your keyboard has a limiting affect on what you are trying to do in Soundplant, consider upgrading; for the best possible keyboard experience, look for a keyboard that has "n-key rollover", which means that each key has its own dedicated sensor and guarantees that the keyboard supports detection of an unlimited number of keys simultaneously.
-One excellent maker of high end n-key rollover keyboards is Das Keyboard, and you can find many others, often marketed for gamers.
+Also, many keyboards have better support for detecting multiple simultaneous keys if connected via a PS/2 port rather than USB.
+If you find that the behavior of your keyboard has a limiting affect on what you are trying to do in Soundplant, consider upgrading; for the best possible keyboard experience, look for a keyboard that has "n-key rollover" or NKRO, which means that each key has its own dedicated sensor and guarantees that the keyboard supports detection of an unlimited number of keys simultaneously.
+One excellent maker of high end n-key rollover keyboards is Das Keyboard, and you can find many others, often marketed for gamers, such as those made by Razer.
 A high quality keyboard enhances all use of your computer, not only Soundplant!
 More info about keyboard hardware and common quirks of inputting simultaneous key presses can be found in this article.

 Can I use a non-U.S. keyboard with Soundplant?